Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Folding dynamics, pathways, and evolution

 The most probable pathways of transitioning from the non-bonded state to the folded target state can be visualized using network diagrams, in which each state appears as a node whose size is represented by the probability $r^+$ (see Eq.~\eqref{eq:reactiveProbability}) that the state is visited in the reactive ensemble.
 The connecting arrows represent the reactive flux (see Eq.~\eqref{eq:reactiveFlux}).
-For the equal bond energy model, the folding pathways primarily consist of two distinct parts: Five local bonds are formed first, leading to a helical intermediate state $617$ (colored red in Fig.~\ref{fig:crambinTransition}), followed by the formation of the disulfide bridge $[16, 26]$, the $\beta$ sheet $[2, 34], [3, 33]$, and the $[4, 32]$ bond.
-In $70\%$ of the folding pathways, the most probable final transition to the folded structure involves the formation of the disulfide bridge $[3, 40]$, linking the $\beta$ sheet to the random coil end of the chain, denoted as state $1021$ to state $1024$.
+For the equal bond energy model at low temperatures where the rate of breaking a bond is small and the committor probability $q^+_i \sim 1$ for all bonded states, the folding pathways primarily consist of two distinct parts: Five local bonds are formed first, leading to a helical intermediate state $617$ (colored red in Fig.~\ref{fig:crambinTransition}, with $\beta$-sheet $[2, 34]$, disulfide bridge $[4, 32]$, and $\alpha$-helix bonds $[6, 10], [14, 18], [26, 30]$ turned on), followed by the formation of the disulfide bridge $[16, 26]$, the $\beta$-sheet $[2, 34], [3, 33]$, and the $[4, 32]$ bond.
+In $70\%$ of the folding pathways, the most probable final transition to the folded structure involves the formation of the disulfide bridge $[3, 40]$, linking the $\beta$-sheet to the random coil end of the chain, denoted as state $1021$ to state $1024$.